 Of those teams, Western Kentucky and Boston College have offered a scholarship already according to Carter, but Cincinnati and Illinois have been interested for a while.

 Another team has come calling recently to get involved.

 "Ohio State has called me now," Carter added.
 "They said they are going to keep up with me and keep in contact now."

 Although he has only talked to Ohio State once, Carter is interested in what the Buckeyes have to offer.

 "They sound like a great program from what I've heard so far," he said of Ohio State.
 "I've seen them play a couple of times on TV this year and they seem like a good team."

+It's his defensive efforts that have a lot of teams intrigued, in fact.
 Currently, Carter is averaging 13 points, 12 rebounds and seven blocked shots a game.